 An e-brick will be available on the Wattle course site.

-Assumed KnowledgeParticipants must have completed Principles of International Law LAWS8182 and Advanced Principles of International Law LAWS8183 or equivalent.
+Principles of International Law LAWS8182 and Advanced Principles of International Law LAWS8183 is assumed knowledge.

 Tuition fees are for the academic year indicated at the top of the page.

 If you are a domestic graduate coursework or international student you will be required to pay tuition fees.
 Tuition fees are indexed annually.
 Further information for domestic and international students about tuition and other fees can be found at Fees.

 - 6 units

 If you are an undergraduate student and have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 You can find your student contribution amount for each course at Fees.
 Where there is a unit range displayed for this course, not all unit options below may be available.

 ANU utilises MyTimetable to enable students to view the timetable for their enrolled courses, browse, then self-allocate to small teaching activities / tutorials so they can better plan their time.
 Find out more on the Timetable webpage.

 Class summaries, if available, can be accessed by clicking on the View link for the relevant class number.